 There are many places along the Rideau Canal where visitors are welcomed by Indigenous peoples and encouraged to join in with traditional activities.
-There's no better way to experience these vibrant cultures and customs than by getting involved!

-- Our base town, Smiths Falls, celebrates indigenous culture with a historic Pow Wow ceremony every summer.
-The Spirit of the Drum Traditional Pow Wow (9th-10th June) features traditional indigenous song, dance and drumming - it's free of charge and everyone is encouraged to join in! - On Victoria Island in the heart of Ottawa sits a historic First Nations native village.
+There's no better way to experience these vibrant cultures and customs than by getting involved! - Our base town, Smiths Falls, celebrates indigenous culture with a historic Pow Wow ceremony every summer.
+The Spirit of the Drum Traditional Pow Wow (early June) features traditional indigenous song, dance and drumming - it's free of charge and everyone is encouraged to join in! - On Victoria Island in the heart of Ottawa sits a historic First Nations native village.
 Indigenous cultural ambassadors from Aboriginal Experiences provide visitors with an unforgettable and enlightening guided tour.
 Traditional craft workshops, a taste of First Nations' cuisine and an interactive Pow Wow dance performance provide a unique and immersive way to experience First Nations' culture. - While for those traveling away from the Rideau Canal, a visit to Manitoulin Island is a must.
 The island's name comes from the Odawa word Manidoowaaling, which means 'cave of the spirit' and is named to honour an underwater cave where a powerful spirit was said to live.
 The Great Spirit Circle Trail tour group gives you the chance to experience the spectacular Island from an indigenous perspective, offering both nature based and cultural tourist activities.
+The First Nations people made goose and duck models out of cedar wood to place on the water, tricking birds into thinking it was a safe place to land - so they could be caught and provide a valuable source of food.